International Women's Rights Day

 What do you enjoy most about your job?

 I particularly enjoy working on something abstract at the beginning, on paper, and having the opportunity and pleasure to see it being built.
 It's a real satisfaction.

 If you had to describe your mission in 3 words?

-To describe my activity, I would choose the words: Coordination, Optimisation and Performance.
+To illustrate my activity, I would use the words Design, Communication and Minutia.

 Why did you enter the

 sector of Marine Renewable Energy?